nightrunner91/nightvue/README.md

 # Introduction 👋

-NightVue is a development framework for [Vue.js 2.x](https://ru.vuejs.org/v2/guide/).
-While many other frameworks offer ready-to-use UI solutions, NightVue gives you the maximum freedom to develop your own web interfaces.
-NightVue uses best practices from [Material Design 2](https://material.io/) throughout.
+NightVue is a "crystal clear" development framework for [Vue.js 2.x](https://ru.vuejs.org/v2/guide/).
+While many other frameworks comes with pre-build components and styles, NightVue gives you the maximum freedom to develop your own web interfaces.
+NightVue is build for Front-end developers who don't like rewriting these built-in third-party styling solutions.
+It's for those who prefer to develop "from scratch".
 The framework is powered by [Vue CLI 4.x](https://cli.vuejs.org/), one of the most convenient tools for developing with Vue.js.

-NightVue is build for Front-end developers who don't like rewriting the built-in styling solutions of third-party frameworks and plugins.
-It's for those who prefer to develop "from scratch".
 For those who need framework with ready-to-use UI solutions, we would recomend to use popular ones like [BootstrapVue](https://bootstrap-vue.org/), [Vuetify](https://vuetifyjs.com/en/), [Vue Material](https://www.creative-tim.com/vuematerial/), or whatever you like.

 # What's Included? 📦